CTD Live Mobile app icon

 CTD Live Mobile supports iPhone and iPad on iOS and iPadOS 26.0 or newer — a deliberate modern-devices-only floor. iPhone runs in landscape only for an immersive, held-sideways control-surface feel, like holding a game pad; iPad adds both portrait and landscape so you can fit more on screen at once.

-CTD Live Mobile is on the way.
-Want it the moment it drops?
-Tell us what you'd run it on and we'll get you on the list.
+CTD Live Mobile is live — grab it from the store above.
+More platforms are on the way; tell us what you'd run it on and we'll keep you posted.
 Local-first — no accounts, no cloud.
 Read the privacy policy.